tum-gis/citygml-change-detection/README.md

 The tool is implemented in Java and employs the graph database Neo4j as a central storage for the graph representations of CityGML datasets.

+**Note**: The current version supports only the building module in CityGML.
+Support for other types of top-level features (such as bridges, tunnels, etc.) will be published in the future releases.

 ### :whale2: HOW TO RUN USING DOCKER

 This tool is available as a [Docker Image](https://hub.docker.com/repository/docker/sonnguyentum/citygml-change-detection).